 III.
 You Make Rules for Weak Men – and Break Them for the Wrong Ones

+But sensation is not substance.
 And sensations always fade.

 IV.
 Stop Calling Trauma “Chemistry” and Immaturity “Strength”